-Insurance companies are prohibited from investing in derivatives, option contracts, hedge funds, deposits with foreign banks, private equity investments and any off-balance sheet instrument, and these should also not form part of the insurance company's asset allocation unless specifically approved by the SCB, and must be based on efficient portfolio management justification.
-An insurance company can, with the approval of the SCB, invest in derivatives subject to the following conditions:
+Insurance companies are prohibited from investing in derivatives, option contracts, hedge funds, deposits with foreign banks, private equity investments and any off-balance sheet instrument.
+These should also not form part of the insurance company's asset allocation

-- a such derivatives must be listed on a stock exchange, capable of being readily closed out and based on underlying admissible assets, and must have a prescribed pricing basis; - b the insurance company must set aside assets that can be used to settle any obligations under these derivatives, and set out adequate provisions for any adverse changes to the derivatives and their coverage; and - c the counterparty must be reputable and in an acceptable financial condition.
+- a such derivatives must be listed on a stock exchange, capable of being readily closed out and based on underlying admissible assets, and must have a prescribed pricing basis; - the insurance company must set aside assets that can be used to settle any obligations under these derivatives, and set out adequate provisions for any adverse changes to the derivatives and their coverage; and - c the counterparty must be reputable and in an acceptable financial condition.

-Investment in sukuk is allowed provided they are equivalent to bonds and the percentage allocation in them does not conflict with those outlined in the table above.
+Investment in sukuk is allowed provided that they are equivalent to bonds and the percentage allocation in them does not conflict with those outlined in the table above.
 The maximum limit of allocating sukuk that are issued by local companies in which the government has a significant ownership is 20 per cent, and the solvency margin is equivalent to the government's participation in the capital.